Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif

 \section{Discussion}

-In this work, we identify and quantitatively analyze an often overlooked component of noise in FFLs, the additional noise arising from cross-pathway interactions.
+In this work, we identify and quantitatively analyze an often overlooked component of noise in FFLs, the cross-interaction noise arising from cross-pathway interactions.
 By examining inter-gene correlations, we trace its regulatory origin and interpret it as synergy or redundancy in noise propagation.
 This distinction captures whether parallel regulatory pathways amplify or suppress fluctuations, depending on the type of FFL.
+Importantly, this synergy–redundancy framework is broadly applicable to any FFL architecture--whether coherent or incoherent, and regardless of whether the inputs regulate the output via AND or OR logic.
 In essence, the synergy within C1-FFL intensifies the output noise, whereas the redundancy in I1-FFL diminishes it.
-Redundancy in I1-FFL can stem from repression ($\rm Y \dashv X$), suppressing fluctuations, and reducing noise levels.
+Redundancy in I1-FFL is due to repression ($\rm Y \dashv X$), which suppresses the output noise levels.

-Our synergy–redundancy framework helps rationalize previously observed noise amplification and suppression patterns in coherent and incoherent FFLs \cite{Dunlop2008, Li2009, Kittisopikul2010, Osella2011, Grigolon2016, Carignano2018}, revealing how network topology shapes gene expression variability.
-These features, synergy, and redundancy are crucial for the functional flexibility of FFLs, which may contribute to the evolutionary selection of FFLs.
+Our synergy–redundancy framework provides a mechanistic basis for interpreting previously observed patterns of noise amplification and suppression in coherent and incoherent FFLs \cite{Dunlop2008, Li2009, Kittisopikul2010, Osella2011, Grigolon2016, Carignano2018}, thus revealing how network topology influences gene expression variability.
+By qualitatively relating steady-state synergy and redundancy to known dynamical behaviors, we argue that these noise components provide interpretable signatures of the regulatory logic.
+Moreover, synergy supports adaptability by increasing expression variability, while redundancy improves stability by filtering noise, but at the cost of reduced flexibility \cite{Chalancon2012}.
+Such features are crucial for the functional roles of FFLs, which may contribute to the evolutionary selection of FFLs.

 One can extend this framework to post-transcriptional circuits such as sRNA-mRNA mediated FFLs, where fast RNA–RNA interactions can induce strong cross-path coupling and nonlinear noise propagation.
 However, because these systems involve both transcriptional control of the sRNA and post-transcriptional regulation of the mRNA, a separate analysis is needed to understand how pathway-specific and synergistic or redundant noise components contribute to output variability.
 These findings establish our synergy-redundancy framework as a generalizable tool for understanding how regulatory network architecture shapes noise propagation.